Airborne Cigar: Airborne Cigar

 As was the case for Tinsel, operations were sometimes aided by the Y service's station in West Kingsdown, who would attempt to identify the frequencies and send them to the ABC aircraft using code words.
 This proved largely ineffective due to range limitations, and ABC was almost always operated purely by the SDOs.

 One of ABC's major uses was during the D-Day invasion.
-In order to convince the Germans that the invasion was taking place near Pas de Calais, a large force of RAF Flying Fortresses dropped window in patterns that looked like a massive paratrooper landing effort.
-To protect these aircraft, the entire force of ABC-equipped Lancasters was mustered to utterly disrupt any attempt at interception.
+In order to convince the Germans that the invasion was taking place near Pas de Calais, a large force of RAF Flying Fortresses dropped Window in patterns that looked like a massive paratrooper landing effort.
+To protect these aircraft, the entire force of ABC-equipped Lancasters was mustered to disrupt any attempt at interception utterly.

 Countermeasures

-By the time ABC was introduced the Germans had been subject to several previous rounds of jamming and were well familiar with the tactic.
-They introduced new radio procedures that allowed the ground controller to quickly order the fighters to tune to a new frequency in the case one was being jammed.
+By the time ABC was introduced, the Germans had been subject to several previous rounds of jamming and were well familiar with the tactic.
+They introduced new radio procedures that allowed the ground controller to quickly order the fighters to tune to a new frequency in case one was being jammed.
 This led to a cat-and-mouse situation with the ABC operators hunting down the new frequency and jamming it, forcing yet another frequency switch.
 Depending on the proficiency of the ABC operators, even this frequency hopping could be so disrupted as to render fighter operations difficult.